ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 `--embed-lyrics` uses the same collection pass and the same continuous bar instead of collecting the tree twice.
 Phase labels distinguish lyric embedding, filesystem, duplicate/archive, and audio-tag work; the current audio filename is displayed before it is opened.
+Determinate audit bars omit the words `checks` and `checks/s`; their compact throughput is formatted as `1.20/sec`, and their middle-ellipsized filename preview is never longer than 16 characters.
+The silence phase is labeled simply `Silence detect`.
 The shared bar uses a 0.05-second minimum refresh interval, a 0.5-second maximum interval, and one update per refresh opportunity so large batches do not appear stalled.